Plain English Breakdown

 - Pentagon Barracks

-- A historic building in Louisiana that is being restored using money collected from special license plate fees.
+- A historic building in Louisiana that is being restored using funds from the fees collected on special license plates.

 - Royalty fee